 This section is a living work in progress

-My 1968 Mitcham Marine Spitfire before restoration
+My 1968 Mitcham Marine Spitfire before restoration, looks far better than it really was.

-My 1968 Mitcham Marine Spitfire after restoration
+My 1968 Mitcham Marine Spitfire after restoration.

 The above boat was purchased knowing that it required complete restoration.
 It did float (and leak) and the trailer was positively dangerous.
 The engine was from a quad bike and had it worked might have been quite awesome, but it did not.
 The restoration was then on to bring the boat back to ‘almost’ original condition with the advice of the designer and original builder Mr John Neate.
 John agreed that he would upgrade certain parts if he was doing the restoration.